UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 Heuristic analysis

-When creating the report and going through the cognitive walkthrough scenarios, we also focus on Jakob Nielsen’s usability heuristics.
+When creating the UX audits and going through the cognitive walkthrough scenarios, we also focus on Jakob Nielsen’s usability heuristics.
 These are the main principles used in UX design.
 Heuristic evaluation helps us see whether the app meets the basic requirements regarding usability.
-They have a huge impact on the way people interact with the app.
+They have a significant impact on the way people interact with the app, which makes the heuristics analysis the essential element of the report.

 Control list

-In the case of certain industries, we also rely on the audit checklist created especially for one type of app (e.g., eCommerce).
-Such control lists allow us to spot usability issues faster.
+In certain industries, we also rely on the audit checklist created especially for one type of app (e.g., eCommerce).
+Such control lists allow us to spot usability issues faster and optimize the audit process.

 Examples of the app elements checked in the audit